clockworkpi/USB-Ethernet/README.md

 ## Update new CPI Kernel
-Download Kernel image: https://github.com/clockworkpi/Kernel/raw/master/uImage to the first partition of the micro SD card.
+Download Kernel image: https://github.com/clockworkpi/Kernel/raw/master/uImage

+To the first partition of the micro SD card.